← Illusions of Work

 The new senior engineer spends her first week reading.
 The team lead has been thorough: a shared drive with architecture diagrams, a Confluence space with process descriptions, a wiki with onboarding guides.
 There is an operating model document, updated seven months ago, that describes the end-to-end vehicle configuration-to-delivery pipeline in careful detail.

-She will spend the next two months learning what the system actually does, one incident at a time.
+Over the next two months, she will learn what the system actually does, one incident at a time.
 By the time she understands it, she will also understand why nobody updated the documentation.
 Updating it would mean admitting how far the system has drifted from what was approved.
 That admission has a cost, and nobody has been willing to pay it.
 Most software-dependent corporates suffer not from a lack of documentation, but from a profound lack of documents that are structurally permitted to be true.
 The artefacts exist in abundance, but they create the appearance of clarity without constraining behaviour.

-This is the crucial distinction.
-Writing something down is not the same as committing to it.
+The crucial distinction is between writing something down and committing to it.
 An artefact only matters if it removes options, collapses ambiguity, and forces consequences.

 In organisations where reality is optional, documents are designed to do the opposite.
 They preserve flexibility.
 They allow multiple interpretations.
 They defer hard decisions.
 They can be agreed without changing how anything actually works.